addrummond/jsockd/Readme.md

 * Closing any one of the server's UNIX domain sockets.
 * Sending a SIGTERM signal to the server process.

 JSockD will attempt to remove socket files when it exits, so it is not necessary for clients to clean these up.
+However, if the client has created a temporary dir to hold the socket files, it is the client's responsibility to remove this dir after the server has exited.